Extending Stable and Popular Matching Algorithms from Bipartite to Arbitrary Instances: Introduction

 \subsection{Related Work}

-In the stable marriage problem, the goal is to match two classes of agents in a way such that there are no blocking edges, i.e. pairs of agents who mutually prefer each other to their partners.
-The \emph{stable marriage problem with ties and incomplete lists} (\textsc{smti}) was first studied by Iwama et al. ~\cite{IMMM99}, who showed the NP-hardness of \textsc{Max-SMTI}, which is the problem of finding a maximum size stable matching in an \textsc{SMTI} instance.
+The stable marriage model - where the goal is to match two classes of agents in a way such that there are no blocking edges, i.e. pairs of agents who mutually prefer each other to their partners - was introduced by Gale and Shapley \cite{gale1962college}.
+However, this work only considered complete and strict preferences.
+The problem was first extended for the case where ties and incomplete preferences are allowed by Iwama et al.~\cite{IMMM99}, who showed the NP-hardness of \textsc{Max-SMTI}, which is the problem of finding a maximum size weakly stable matching in such an instance, where weakly stable refers to the fact that both agents need a strict improvement for a pair to block.
 Since then, several papers made progress to improve the approximability of the problem, e.g. Iwama et al. \cite{IMY07, IMY08} and Király \cite{Kiraly11}.
 Currently, the best ratio is $\frac{3}{2}$ by a polynomial time algorithm of McDermid \cite{Mcdermid09}, where the same ratio is attained by linear-time algorithms of Pauluch \cite{paluch2011faster, Paluch14} and Király \cite{kiraly2012linear, Kiraly13}.
 This $\frac{3}{2}$-approximation has been extended even to very general cases, including two-sided matroid constraints \cite{csaji2023approximation}, $\gamma$-stability \cite{csaji2023simple}, where we are given $\gamma_v^e$ numbers for each edge $e$ and vertex $v$ such that these numbers describe how much improvement $v$ needs to consider $e$ a blocking edge, and critical relaxed stability \cite{critical-ties-approx}, which is a generalization of \smti, where there is a set of critical agents, among whom we must match as much as possible and stability is relaxed in an appropriate way.